apache/incubator-gluten/docs/developers/CppCodingStyle.md

 Many aspects of C++ coding style will be covered by clang-format, such as spacing, line width, indentation and ordering (for includes, using directives and etc).

-* Always ensure your code is compatible with clang-format.
+* Always ensure your code is compatible with clang-format-12 for Velox backend.
-* `dev/formatcppcode.sh` is provided for formating CPP code.
+* `dev/formatcppcode.sh` is provided for formatting Velox CPP code.

 ## Naming Conventions